WolfgangErb/LC2Ditp/README.md

 -----------

 The package LS2Ditp contains a Matlab-implementation for 2D polynomial interpolation on the node points LS of degenerate and non-degenerate 2D-Lissajous curves.
-See [3] for the theoretical description of the Lissajous curves, the point sets LS and the polynomial interpolation scheme.
+Have a look at [3] for the theoretical description of the Lissajous curves, the point sets LS and the polynomial interpolation scheme.